morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

 ### Analyze mounting behaviour

-Another thing to note is how our virtual machine pods is set up.
-Leave the console and describe the `virt-launcher` pod responsible for your vm:
+Another thing to note is how our virtual machine pods are set up.
+Leave the console and describe the `virt-launcher` pod responsible for your VM:

 ```bash
 kubectl describe pod virt-launcher-{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-storage-<pod> --namespace=$USER
 ```